 Let the elders be tender and merciful, compassionate toward all, reducing those that are in error, visiting those that are weak, not negligent of the widow and the orphan and him that is poor; but ever providing what is honest in the sight of God and man; abstaining from all worth, respect of persons and unrighteous judgment; being far from covetousness, not hastily believing a report against man, not rigid in judgment, knowing that we are all faulty and subject to condemnation.

 Polycarp’s disciple Irenaeus, the second century Gallic bishop, did not stray far from his mentor’s teaching when he enjoined the church to fight the good fight against heretical teaching: “it is incumbent to obey the presbyters who are in the Church … those who … have received the certain gift of truth, according to the Father.”

-The fourth century Constitution of the Holy Apostles shows how far the church had come from the relatively simple days of overseers or elders and deacons a t extent the the Bishop had authority over the lives of the people—bordering on idolatry.
-“He the bishop is your ruler and governor; he is your king and your potentate, next after God, your earthly god, who has a right to e honored by you.”
-While some have celebrated this development, Reformed Christians have lamented it.
+The fourth century Constitution of the Holy Apostles shows how far the church had come from the relatively simple days of overseers or elders and deacons and the extent to which the church now claimed the Bishop had authority over the lives of the people—bordering on idolatry.
+“He [the bishop] is your ruler and governor; he is your king and your potentate, next after God, your earthly god, who has a right to be honored by you.”
+While some have celebrated this development, most Reformed Christians have lamented it.